 Compiler Qualification Service

 The Compiler Qualification Service allows compiler users to achieve the tool confidence level that is required by the functional safety standard.
 With SuperTest, our engineers qualify any compiler for your specific use case.
 The compiler is systematically tested for compliance with the ISO C or C++ standard.
-This process, and any compiler defects detected during qualification, are detailed in a comprehensive qualification report that matches the requirements of the applicable functional safety standard such as ISO 26262, IEC 61508 or EN 50128.
+This process, and any compiler defects detected during qualification, are detailed in a comprehensive qualification report that matches the requirements of the applicable functional safety standard such as ISO 26262, IEC 61508 or EN 50128 / EN 50716.
 The report also includes a safety manual that describes the mitigations needed to avoid the compiler defects.
 Optionally, you can choose to get an Application Hazard Scanner to automatically enforce the safety manual.
 This way, you can ensure that the compiler can be used safely in your safety-critical software project.

 The Compiler Qualification Service is especially interesting for: